SpongyX/carlsberg-group/README.md

 #### First-time Visitor Goals

 * As a first-time visitor, I want to be able to navigate through the website easily on mobile to find what I’m looking for
-* As a first-time visitor, I want to see a visually pleasing website with eye-catching coffee related imagery to entice me to buy
+* As a first-time visitor, I want to see a visually pleasing website with eye-catching beer related imagery to entice me to buy and taste
 * As a first-time visitor, I want to locate their social media links to see if they have a large social following and whether they're well-rated

 #### Returning Visitor Goals

-* As a returning visitor, I want to find information about their takeaway service
+* As a returning visitor, I want to find information about their new items and services
-* As a returning visitor, I want to check the shop’s opening hours during the COVID-19 restrictions
+* As a returning visitor, I want to check the shop’s opening hours of the company
-* As a returning visitor, I want to see information about the quality of their coffee beans
+* As a returning visitor, I want to see information about the quality of their brews

 #### Frequent Visitor Goals

-* As a frequent visitor, I want to see if they take reusable cups
+* As a frequent visitor, I want to see if they launch new brews
-* As a frequent visitor, I want to check to see if they have a loyalty scheme
+* As a frequent visitor, I want to check to see if they respond to customer questions.
-* As a frequent visitor, I want to read about the company to establish whether they're an independent coffee shop or a chain

 ## Design

 ### Colour Scheme
-The two main colours used across the website are an off-white and brown to tie in with The Leafy Bean's product offering - coffee.
+The two main colours used across the website are an white and green to tie in with TCarlsberg's product offering - beers.
 Furthermore, a dark grey was used for the paragraph text, instead of black, to improve its contrast and readability on screens.

-Adobe Color was used to create a colour swatch to find the right shade of brown for the site.
-A dark brown (Hex Code #695138) was used for the H2 headings and a lighter shade of brown (Hex Code #8f6f4d) was used for icons and buttons.
+Adobe Color was used to create a colour pattern to find the right shade of green for the site.
+A dark green was used for the H1 headings and a lighter shade of green was used for icons and buttons.

-**Adobe Color Swatch:**
+**Adobe Color Pattern:**

 ![Colour swatches](https://github.com/mihaidouss/carlsberg-group/blob/master/img/mobile.png "Color Pattern")